dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 const codeFun = () => {
   // Creates an iterator
   const weaponsIterator = WeaponGenerator()
-  // Creates a variable in which we’ll store items of the generated sequence let item
+  // Creates a variable in which we'll store items of the generated sequence let item
   // On each loop iteration, fetches one value from the generator and outputs its value.
   // Stops iterating when the generator has no more values to produce.